crusoexia/FEE-weekly/conquer-command-line/conquer-command-line.md

 ===

 Don't believe it?
-Check the [shell_gpt](https://github.com/TheR1D/shell_gpt).
+Check the [shell_gpt](https://github.com/TheR1D/shell_gpt)!

-Now you have 10s of thousands of applications which have the world's best AI capability, __for free__.
+Now you have 10s of thousands of applications which have the world's best AI capability, __for free__!
 <!-- .element: class="fragment" data-fragment-index="1" -->

 ===

+## Other capabilities
+* Scripting
+* Automation

+===

-From here you could get the idea of the magician's secret: The power of the CLI.
+From here you could get idea of the power of the CLI.

 ===